From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology Synthesis: Methodology

 \subsection{Model Architecture}

-Unlike traditional Image-to-Image Conditional Generative Adversarial Networks (GANs), our model architecture does not rely on conventional image transformation methods.
-Instead, we use the input image data as one of the multimodal conditions, combining it with text and metadata as additional modalities to jointly guide the target image generation process.

-ControlCity can generate high-resolution 1024 × 1024 pixel images, thanks to the application of Stable Diffusion XL (SDXL)\citep{sdxl2127}.
-SDXL is an advanced Text-to-Image generation model based on the principles of diffusion probabilistic models, capable of generating high-quality images of any resolution from textual descriptions.
-This model is built upon Latent Diffusion Models (LDMs) and is one of the most cutting-edge methods for text-to-image generation.
+To achieve comprehensive generation of urban morphology, we propose ControlCity, a generative architecture deeply customized based on the advanced text-to-image diffusion model Stable Diffusion XL (SDXL).
+SDXL was selected as the foundation due to its powerful image generation capabilities and flexible multi-conditional control interfaces, providing an ideal platform for integrating different modal information.
+The core design philosophy of ControlCity is to synergistically inject different types of modal information into the generation process, collectively guiding the model to sample high-fidelity urban morphologies from noise.

-The SDXL architecture consists of three core components: a text encoder, an autoencoder, and a diffusion model.
-The text encoder is composed of a pre-trained combination of OpenCLIP ViT-bigG and CLIP ViT-L, providing powerful text input processing.
-The autoencoder (VAE) operates in latent space, effectively compressing and reconstructing image information.
-The core of the diffusion model includes a noise scheduler and a convolution-based noise prediction network (UNet), which model and predict the noise during the image generation process.
+The SDXL architecture comprises three core components: a Variational Autoencoder (VAE) for efficient conversion between pixel space and latent space; a powerful text encoder combination (OpenCLIP ViT-bigG and CLIP ViT-L) for understanding text prompts; and a UNet-based noise prediction network that performs iterative denoising in the model's latent space, serving as the core of the generation process.